Microsoft Customer Agreement

 So, Jennifer could not simply cancel her Enterprise Agreement without a plan.
 She had to renew SQL Server in an Enterprise Agreement or a separate volume agreement or switch to subscription licences in CSP.

-Unlike Windows Server, the calculation she had to do was a simple cost comparison of these options.
+The calculation she had to do was a simple cost comparison of these options.

 Fortunately, CSP's licensing terms and conditions for SQL Server and Windows Server are not that different from those in an Enterprise Agreement.
 You only need to remember two things: